R-POP (Residential Permit-Only Parking Program)

 What is it?

-Ferndale’s Residential Permit-only Parking (R-POP) policy refers to street parking on the following downtown-adjacent streets:
+Ferndale’s Residential Permit-Only Parking (R-POP and R-POP2) policy refers to street parking on the following downtown-adjacent streets:

 - E. Breckenridge (between Bermuda and Leland)

 - W. Troy (between Farmdale and Allen)

 The new R-POP policy limits parking within the zone to residents only.
 To qualify for parking, residents must apply for a digital permit.

 The RPOP and RPZ policies limit parking within the zones to residents only.
 To assure their parking, residents must apply for a digital parking permit.
 Our new digital parking permits allow residents to park on their streets without worrying about receiving a ticket or having to remember a physical sticker or hangtag being visible to parking enforcement.
 The goal for the digital parking permits is to create a more convenient process for the residents of the City of Ferndale, as well as create a streamlined process for the ParkFerndale staff.

 - A valid driver’s license (don’t have a copy to upload?
 Just snap a photo with your phone.)

 - A valid vehicle registration with the address that matches the RPOP/RPZ zone address.

 - A bill or statement with your RPOP/RPZ address as proof of residence in the zone.
 If you do not have a bill or statement, you can provide an updated driver’s license with your RPOP/RPZ address.

 - No outstanding fees for water bill payments, taxes, or parking tickets.